Brewers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 82 hits with 20 doubles, four triples, 12 home runs, 30 walks and 46 RBI.
-He's also stolen six bases.
+- Ramirez has recorded 84 hits with 20 doubles, four triples, 12 home runs and 31 walks.
+He has driven in 46 runs with six stolen bases.

-- Ramirez has picked up at least one hit in five straight games.
-During his last five outings he is batting .364 with a double, two triples, a home run, a walk and four RBI.
+- Ramirez hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .390 with two doubles, two triples, two home runs, three walks and eight RBI.

 Ramírez Recent Games